Skip to contents

 Reading the curves

-Both methods speed the analysis up substantially, and both fall short of ideal linear scaling, but PSOCK scales further than OpenMP here, for a reason worth understanding.
+Both threading and PSOCK speed the analysis up substantially, and both fall short of ideal linear scaling, but PSOCK scales further, for a reason worth understanding.

 The work has three phases, namely read the NetCDF slab, compute per pixel, and assemble the 4.9-million-row event data.frame.
-OpenMP parallelises only the middle phase.
-The read and the assembly happen single-threaded in the one R process, so by Amdahl’s law that serial fraction caps the speed-up, and OpenMP plateaus near 3× regardless of thread count.
+In-process threads parallelise only the middle phase.
+The read and the assembly happen single-threaded in the one R process, so by Amdahl’s law that serial fraction caps the speed-up, and the thread curve plateaus near 3× regardless of thread count.

 Two caveats keep this from being a blanket “PSOCK wins”:

-data.frame, which makes the serial assembly a large part of OpenMP’s tail.
-The usual production endpoint (write one event NetCDF,return_df = FALSE) removes that assembly, shrinking OpenMP’s serial fraction and narrowing the gap. - Storage.
+• Storage.
 PSOCK’s edge depends on those per-worker reads being cheap.
 On a cold cache or slow/network disk, sixteen processes reading at once can contend, eroding or reversing the advantage.
-OpenMP reads the slab exactly once.
+The in-process threads read the slab exactly once.

-OpenMP also stays the simpler option, with one call, one output file, no tiling or merge, and no inter-process serialisation.
-PSOCK earns its overhead by working with no OpenMP at all, by isolating failures to a single tile, and by scaling across separate machines.
+In-process threading also stays the simpler option, with one call, one output file, no tiling or merge, and no inter-process serialisation.
+PSOCK earns its overhead by parallelising the read and the assembly as well as the compute, by isolating failures to a single tile, and by scaling across separate machines.

 Discussion